 Applications for this program are currently closed.

-It is anticipated that this program will open for applications in late 2024.
+It is anticipated that this program will open for applications in early 2023.

 When the round is open, applications are made via a unique link the Department of Jobs, Precincts and Regions (DJPR) Grants Portal.